-- (i) Switch 'OFF' at the motorhome mains isolating switch. - (ii) Remove the male plug from the site supply. - (iii) Disconnect the female plug from the motorhome and store the cable in an appropriate locker.
+- Switch 'OFF' the RCD in the motorhomes distribution unit. - (ii) Remove the male 3 pin plug from the site supply. - (iii) Disconnect the female 3 pin plug from the motorhome and store the cable in an appropriate locker.

 OVERSEAS ELECTRICAL CONNECTION